pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `boolean started` - a flag for checking whether the draft has started or not.
-2. `int subsNeeded` - the amount of subs needed for the draft at any given time.
+2. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
-3. `numDraft` - the formal number of the draft, with respect to the draft lists in `Events`.
+3. `List<DraftPlayer> players` - the core (8) players of the draft.
-4. `List<DraftPlayer> players` - the core (8) players of the draft
+4. `List<DraftPlayer> subs` - the subs of the draft, if any.
-5. `List<DraftPlayer> subs` - the subs of the draft, if any.
+5. `int subsNeeded` - the amount of subs needed for the draft at any given time.
 6. `Role draftRole` - the section of MIT which this draft is occurring in.
 7. `TextChannel draftChat` - the draft chat which this draft is linked to.